fyrdahl/niftyregpy/docs/guide_basic.rst

 Disclaimer
 -----------

-Niftyregpy is designed to be a pythonic wrapper for the NiftyReg image registration package, developed at School of Biomedical Engineering & Imaging Sciences, King's College London (KCL-BMEIS) and the Centre for Medical Image Computing (CMIC), University College London.
+NiftyRegPy is an independently developed wrapper for NiftyReg.
+NiftyReg is a package for efficient medical image registration which contains tools for rigid, affine and non-linear registration.
+It is currently developed at the `School of Biomedical Engineering & Imaging Sciences (KCL-BMEIS) <https://www.kcl.ac.uk/bmeis>`_ at `King's College London <https://www.kcl.ac.uk/>`_.
+Earlier development were supported by the `Centre for Medical Image Computing (CMIC) <https://www.ucl.ac.uk/cmic>`_ in the `Department of Medical Physics and Biomedical Engineering <https://www.ucl.ac.uk/medphys>`_ at `University College London <https://www.ucl.ac.uk/>`_.

-This package is in no way affiliated with the authors of NiftyReg, KCL-BMEIS, CMIC, King's College London or University College London.
+This package is not affiliated with the authors of NiftyReg, KCL-BMEIS, CMIC, King's College London or University College London.
 If you're using NiftyReg in your research, please cite the appropriate publications:

 The rigid and affine registration are performed using an algorithm initially presented by :footcite:t:`2001:Ourselin`.
 The symmetric versions of the rigid and affine registration have been presented in :footcite:t:`2014:Modat`.